GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/README.en.md

 *In the actual measurement, when TakeoffDelay is set to 150, the Native Shortcut Keys can be triggered, but the probability of success is small.
 200 is a relatively balanced value, and it can be adjusted appropriately, such as between 300 and 500.*

 #### February 4, 2020
-* Update OpenCore to 0.5.5 official version
+* Updated OpenCore to 0.5.5 official version
-* Update AppleALC \ VitualSMC kexts to latest official version
+* Updated AppleALC \ VitualSMC kexts to latest official version
-* Add UEFI Shell tool (Not enabled)
+* Added UEFI Shell tool (Not enabled)

 *OC 0.5.5's Config.plist adds some new entries, recommended to reconfigure according to usage habits.*